 BRING YOUR TOOLS

-“For me there is not a standard lighting recipe.
+“There is no standard lighting recipe in my opinion.
 You have to predict what you can use, and what you can carry, because you can’t carry everything!
 If I could give advice to people who want to get into lighting outdoors action photos, I would recommend using two or three Canon or Nikon speedlights.
 They are small but you can still achieve nice results.”

 STOP AND SMELL THE ROSES